Rice University's Baker Institute for Public Policy: Jesse Jones Summer Leadership Center

-Students secure their internships independently of the institute, but get support from experts and staff members.
-The mission of the program is to "offer Rice University undergraduate students hands-on experience in the world of public policy research and analysis in our nation's capital."
-The program was founded in 2004 and since its inception, the program has funded 141 students to work in Washington, D.C. for the summer.
+Students secure their internships independently of the institute but with support from experts and staff members.
+The mission of the program is to “offer Rice University undergraduate students hands-on experience in the world of public policy research and analysis in our nation's capital.”
+The program was founded in 2004.
+Since its inception, it has funded 141 student summer internships at government offices, think tanks, and nonprofits in Washington, D.C.

 Moscow Summer Intern Program

-Undergraduates from Rice and other U.S. universities can apply for a two-week summer space policy program which "combines visits to Russian space facilities with tours of cultural and historical sites in and around the Moscow Oblast region" as well as working in teams "to develop simulated interplanetary space missions" with students from Bauman Moscow State Technical University.
+Undergraduates from Rice and other U.S. universities can apply for a two-week summer space policy program which “combines visits to Russian space facilities with tours of cultural and historical sites in and around the Moscow Oblast region” as well as working in teams “to develop simulated interplanetary space missions” with students from Bauman Moscow State Technical University.

 Baker Institute Student Forum

-In 2002, a group of students began the Baker Institute Student Forum, with the goal of "increasing students’ interest in exploring and contributing to the resolution of pressing policy issues."
-Alongside the forum’s usual activities and events, BISF holds an annual student policy competition, in which students analyze policy issues and offer recommendations according to a specified topic.
-The Baker Institute also publishes BISF's "undergraduate journal of scholarship in domestic and international public policy," the Rice Journal of Public Policy.
+In 2002, a group of students began the Baker Institute Student Forum with the goal of “increasing students’ interest in exploring and contributing to the resolution of pressing policy issues.”
+The forum holds an annual student policy competition in which students analyze policy issues and offer recommendations on a specified topic.
+The Baker Institute also publishes the Rice Journal of Public policy, which is the “undergraduate journal of scholarship in domestic and international public policy.”

-Graduate programs
+Graduate Programs

-The Master of Global Affairs Program is a two-year professional master of arts degree developed by the Baker Institute for Public Policy and Rice's School of Social Sciences.
+The Master of Global Affairs Program is a 2-year professional master’s degree program developed by the Baker Institute and Rice’s School of Social Sciences.
 The program faculty come from both the School of Social Sciences and the Baker Institute.

-The Master of Energy Economics Program is a 12-month professional master's program in energy economics, developed by the Baker Institute for Public Policy and the Rice Economics Department.
+The Master of Energy Economics Program is a 12-month professional master’s program in energy economics developed by the Baker Institute and Rice’s Economics Department.